-Midlands Prison, Co.
-Laois
+Midlands Prison, Co Laois

 The Midlands Prison Visiting Committee was informed that a general practitioner (GP) addiction specialist holds weekly sessions as part of the drug treatment service within the prison.
-In addition, the addiction counselling service in the prison is supported by Merchants Quay Ireland and includes one-to-one counselling and assessments.
+In addition, the Addiction Counselling Service in the prison is supported by MQI and includes one-to-one counselling and assessments.

-Self-harm in Irish prisons, 2019
+Self-harm in Irish prisons, 2017-2019

-The Self-Harm Assessment and Data Analysis (SADA) Project was established in Ireland in 2016 in order to provide robust information relating to the incidence and profile of self-harm within prison settings as well as individual-specific and context-specific risk factors relating to self-harm.
-It also examines patterns of repeat self-harm (both non-fatal and fatal).
-The Health Service Executive (HSE) National Office for Suicide Prevention and the National Suicide Research Foundation assist the IPS with data management, data analysis, and reporting.
-This section highlights findings from a report presenting data on the analysis of all episodes of self-harm across the Irish prison estate during 2019 (National Suicide Research Foundation and Irish Prison Service 2021).
+The Self-Harm Assessment and Data Analysis (SADA) Project was set up in Ireland in 2016 to provide robust information relating to the incidence and profile of self-harm within prison settings as well as individual-specific and context-specific risk factors relating to self-harm.
+In addition, it examines patterns of repeat self-harm (non-fatal and fatal).
+Both the Health Service Executive (HSE) National Office for Suicide Prevention and the National Suicide Research Foundation assist the IPS with data management, data analysis, and reporting.
+A 2023 study aimed to identify specific characteristics of self-harming behaviour and to establish a profile of prisoners who engage in self-harm (McTernan et al. 2023).